Pattern selection and the route to turbulence in incompressible polar active fluids: Hysteretic behavior

 \section{Hysteretic behavior}

 Up until now, the discussion has focused on the stability of the square vortex lattice.
 The instability we uncovered indicates the critical advection strength $\lambda_\mathrm{c}(a)$, above which turbulence starts to develop from an initial square vortex lattice.
 In particular, this gives the expected behavior when $\lambda$ or $a$ are slowly increased from initially small values.
-In the opposite situation, i.e., decreasing $\lambda$ or $a$ from initially larger values in the turbulent regime, we may not necessarily observe the same point of transition.
+Here, when numerically solving the full nonlinear equation~(\ref{eq: dynamic equation}), we observe a discontinuous jump from the stationary lattice to dynamic turbulent behavior at $\lambda_\mathrm{c}$ or $a_\mathrm{c}$.
+The discontinuous nature of the transition already hints at the coexistence of different solutions and the possibility of hysteresis, i.e., different behavior when $\lambda$ or $a$ are instead slowly decreased from initially large values.

 Investigating this issue within an analytical framework is not feasible due to the complexity of the turbulent state.
 Thus, we continue with a numerical study.
 Here, we solve the full nonlinear equation~(\ref{eq: dynamic equation}) for a particular value of $\lambda$ and wait until we obtain a statistically stationary state.
 This state then acts as the starting point for a subsequent calculation with a slightly smaller value of $\lambda$.
 We continue in this way until the flow field becomes stationary and turbulence is superseded by a stationary vortex lattice.
 To quantify the results, we here employ the root-mean-square velocity $v_\mathrm{rms} = \sqrt{\langle |\mathbf{v}|^2 \rangle}$, where the mean value $\langle \dots \rangle$ is obtained in the statistically stationary state as both a spatial and temporal average.
-Note that the average velocity $\langle \mathbf{v}\rangle$ vanishes for both square vortex lattice and turbulence and, thus, is not a suitable measure to distuinguish between different spatiotemporal states.
+Note that the average velocity $\langle \mathbf{v}\rangle$ vanishes for both square vortex lattice and turbulence and, thus, is not a suitable measure to distinguish between different spatiotemporal states.
 In the stationary vortex lattice, $v_\mathrm{rms}$ can be calculated analytically, which yields $v_\mathrm{rms} = 2 A_\mathrm{s}$.
 In the turbulent state, $v_\mathrm{rms}$ is generally smaller because the nonlinear advection term leads to energy transfer between scales and subsequent dissipation, which comes on top of the amplitude saturation via the cubic term in Eq.~(\ref{eq: dynamic equation})~\cite{reinken2022optimal,james2018turbulence}.